codev7/moon/README.md

 # Usage

-Things you will need:
+Make sure you have:

 1. Go
 2. Node.js (4.0+ recommended)
 3. npm

-First thing you want to do is clone this repo.
-Enter the cloned directory and type:
+Clone this repo.
+Enter the root directory and type:

 `npm install`

 Open up a separate tty and type:

 `npm start`

-Note that we aren't running webpack directly.
-This gives us a lot more power to control the environment.

 Make sure you have the Go dependencies to run the server.
 Assuming you have set your GOPATH, just manually install the 3 dependencies: